In this article, you”ll learn:

 Locate the data plate, which spells out the load the forklift can safely lift, even when fitted with attachments.
 In addition to load capacity, the data plate will show information like the brand, model, serial number, max lift height, load center distance, tire specs, and forklift weight.

 The load capacity chart will have multiple sections of useful information.
 Some of these include:

 The model number can help figure out the carrying capacity and load center.
 And the serial number allows service technicians to match parts and gather more info about your lift truck

 You might hear the term load center or see it on a data plate.
 The load center is simply the middle of a forklift’s load.
 To break this down further, it’s the distance from the front of the carriage to the center of gravity of the load.
 You can find this information on the forklift’s data plate.

+A forklift has a capacity of 3,000 lbs. to around 70,000.
+One thing that can impact the lifts trucks’ capacity is weight, size, and position.
+For example, if the load is irregularly shaped, has unbalanced weight distribution, or the fork isn’t centered, the overall capacity may be lower.
 Attachments for forklifts like clamps, multiple load handlers, rotators, and fork spreaders are very common to help operations meet unique needs or improve efficiency.
 Attachments have the potential of reducing the load capacity.
-When installing an attachment to a forklift, the data plate will need to be updated to reflect the new capacity specs.
+When installing an attachment to a forklift, update the data plate to reflect the new capacity specs.